shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Rejuvenation

 At level 9, when you cast a spell from your bonded schools, you heal for the number of spell points spent to cast it.

+# Free Modding

+At level 10, you figure out how to freely modify your spells.
+Whenever you add a Bond Affinity option to a spell, you may apply any number of additional Bond Affinity options to it, as long as you can pay the extra spell point cost.

 # Energy Store